 Americans throw away 85 percent of the clothes in their closet that they don't want, but almost everything can be reused or repurposed in some way.

 Planet Aid makes it easy to keep textiles out of landfills by placing our signature yellow boxes in convenient locations.
 Every pound of clothing collected by Planet Aid translates directly into significant environmental benefits.
+In 2019, Planet Aid collected over 99,970,000 pounds of textiles.

 Reduction of Greenhouse Gases